FelixSoderstrom/stablediffusion-api/README.md

 - Need to look into how to send images over API.
 I understand that pillow objects is a no go lol.
 That kind of only leaves b64 encoding.
 Will do more research during lunch.

+- Discuss the use of the .env
+We are currently using .env to specify which model to use.
+WIn the previous project we had more environmend variables so this makes sense.
+In OUR usecase we are only going to use the one model so having this way of getting the model is dumb.
+Although, maybe someone else wants to use this project and have multiple models available?
+We are not using an interface since this is an API, so maybe having the env file IS the way to go?